The complexity of Presburger arithmetic with power or powers: The core procedure

+\begin{remark*} If there are no free variables in the top-level input formula~$\Phi$, the quantified variables will depend only on constants, and thus can be replaced by numbers, leading to a sentence that is in the fragment.
+If the input formula $\Phi$ contained free variables, these quantifiers can be converted to either existential or universal quantifiers.
+Thus the output of Algorithm~\ref{algo:top-level} is not just alternation-free modulo $\Fragment$ but actually ``definitional modulo $\Fragment$'': the only quantifiers outside of $\Fragment$ will be definitional, and thus the formula can be rewritten to be either universal or existential modulo $\Fragment$. \end{remark*}

-\subparagraph*{Analysis of the core procedure.} We analyze the procedure in the Appendix, showing in particular that each of Algorithms~\ref{algo:top-level}--\ref{func:simplify} correctly implements its specification.
+\subparagraph*{Analysis of the core procedure.} We analyze the procedure, showing in particular that each of Algorithms~\ref{algo:top-level}--\ref{func:simplify} correctly implements its specification.
 In the sequel we will also need the following facts.

 \begin{restatable}{lemma}{OnlySimpleDiv} All divisibility constraints in $D \cup \{ \phi : \text{$(\vec x, \phi) \in Q$ for some $\vec x$}\}$ are simple. \end{restatable}